a3y3/Ripcom/RipcomProtocol.md

 #### Timers
 Each Ripcom Packet has a timer attached to it.
 That is, each Ripcom Packet that is of type SEQ or FIN.
-An important realization during the development was that ACKs do not need timers, since ACKS that are lost will be treated as SEQ packets not reaching, and the sender will simply send the packet again.
+An important realization during the development was that ACKs do not need timers, since ACKs that are lost will be treated as SEQ packets not reaching, and the sender will simply send the packet again.
 If the receiver receives a duplicate SEQ (or it receives a packet that it was not expecting) it sends back an ACK again for the number it is expecting to receive.